Africa: Tanzania’s Serengeti Safari in Partnership with Becoming an Outdoors Woman (May 10-20, 2021)

 We have partnered with Becoming an Outdoors Woman to offer this educational travel adventure for women of all ages and backgrounds.
-Now is your chance to experience the Africa with a supportive group of adventurous women and like-minded travelers.
+Now is your chance to experience the Africa you have dreamed about with a supportive group of adventurous women and Adventure Buddies.
 All skill levels welcome.
 No experience necessary.
 Solo women travelers, friends, sisters, partners, mothers and daughters.
 All women ages 18+ are welcome.

 - Experience Luxury Safari Tent Camping in the Serengeti National Park and a variety of other unique lodges near national parks and conservation areas.

 - Be moved as you witness one of largest migrations on Earth of wildebeest, zebras, and gazelles.

 - See big cats including prides of lions and elusive leopards, and stealthy cheetahs.

 - Enter the Ngorongoro Crater, a 25 km wide dormant-volcano-bowlful-of-30,000-animals.

 - Explore the Olduvia Gorge, a site which influenced what scientists know about human evolution.

 - Opportunities for shopping for indigenous African handcrafts, Tanzanite, and art.